RobertoFreireFerrazPassos/WeatherWebAPI/README.md

 - Database Enrichment: It was added historical weather.

+- When historical weather database request fails, it is returning an unsuccessful response.
+Maybe, we can ignore and leave historical weather as optional data for this case.

 - We are using objects Response and ResponseWithoutData as a simple version of Operation Result "Pattern".

 ## To do next